davidghobson1/COVID-19-Forecasting-Model/README.md

 So this is my attempt to apply a more suitable model framework to the problem.

-**Please note** that the **overall framework I use** to deal with time lags and input windows is **directly based on [TensorFlow's tutorial on Time Series]((https://www.tensorflow.org/tutorials/structured_data/time_series))**!
+**Please note** that the **overall framework I use** to deal with time lags and input windows is **directly based on [TensorFlow's tutorial on Time Series](https://www.tensorflow.org/tutorials/structured_data/time_series)**!
 It is not my original work and nor do I take credit for it!
 But it's suitability for the problem, not to mention its elegance and ease of use were the reasons I choose to use it.
 (Instead of having to re-invent the wheel...
 Plus, it's one heck of a great tutorial!).
-For the full code from the original tutorial plase see the link above.
+For the full code from the original tutorial please see the link above.

 In addition to the competition datasets, I also added some more data to help with feature selection, including hospitalization rates and ICU admissions.
 That data can be found and downloaded freely from ESRI Canada [here](https://resources-covid19canada.hub.arcgis.com/datasets/provincial-daily-totals).